Why is my shower frozen

 Frequently Asked Questions

-How do I prevent my shower from freezing in the winter?
+How can I prevent my shower pipes from freezing in the future?

 Connect with certified professionals in your area